tjhickey724/discrete_math/notes/graph_theory/overview.md

 ## Factoring a digraph
-Any directed graph can be factored into a DAG whose elements are equivalence classes...
+Any directed graph can be factored into a DAG whose elements are equivalence classes of the relation defined by $a\equiv b$ if there is a path from a to b and vice versa.

 **Digraph Factoring Skill**
 We will have you practice factoring a digraph into a set of equivalence classes with a DAG ontop of those equivalence classes.